singaround/songbook/posts/editing-the-songbook.md

 Once you're done with editing, you should click 'publish' (in the top right).
 If the song is not listed as 'visible' (which we'd prefer it isn't right away) then it won't show up in the songbook, but it will be listed on the '[unfiltered songs](/unfiltered-songs)' page.
 Songs will take a few minutes to show up, as the site gets rebuilt and redeployed for each change.

-Once you've added a song, or many songs, please [raise an issue here](https://github.com/singaround/songbook/issues) that lists the songs you've added and asks someone to look over them and make them visible.
-You can '@mention' _@CaptainSharks_ or _@RogerioY_ for song-related things, or @singaround for things that are broken.
+Once you've added a song, or many songs, please ['raise an issue' here](https://github.com/singaround/songbook/issues) (which just means sending the site admins a public message) that lists the songs you've added and asks someone to look over them and make them visible.
+You can '@mention' _@CaptainSharks_ or _@RogerioY_ for song-related things, or @singaround for website things that are broken.

-...or you can click this: [I have finished a song](https://github.com/singaround/songbook/issues/new) ... that'll open an issue for you.
+...or you can click this: [I have finished a song](https://github.com/singaround/songbook/issues/new) ...that'll open an issue for you.

- When editing, please be aware that everyone has full control, so please don't edit songs you didn't create, or if you can't remember, you can [file and 'issue'](https://github.com/singaround/songbook/issues/new) requesting a change or suggesting it.
+When editing, please don't directly edit songs you didn't create (except for fixing typos, etc.) If you want to suggest changes to a song you didn't create you can [file an 'issue](https://github.com/singaround/songbook/issues/new)' requesting a change.

+Welcome to the Auntie Shanty tech hands crew!